Fleeym/jukebox/README.md

 > Note that Jukebox copies imported MP3 files in the storage location designated by Geode.
 You can open this folder from ingame.

-Alternatively, you can download songs **ingame** from configurable sources, known as index.
+Alternatively, you can download songs **ingame** from configurable sources, known as indexes.
 Jukebox provides the **Song File Hub** index as a base, which is a database of NONGs made specifically for Geometry Dash.
 Ideally, you should be able to get most of the songs you need from here :)

 > You can add your own indexes if you want, more documentation on this will be provided soon!